donaldh/audit-box/README.md

 Use [Bubblewrap](https://github.com/containers/bubblewrap) to create an on-the-fly sandbox with a read-write overlay FS, with the host FS mounted read-only.

+Note: This requires bwrap >= 0.11.0 with the --overlay feature.

 ### Running Commands in the Sandbox

 Use the included `launch-bwrap.sh` script to run commands inside the bubblewrap sandbox: